claw-strophobic/dacapo/README_ENG.txt

 It's just a player, no management of the collection!
 This is done by excellent programs such as Quod Libet [2], or MP3Tag [3] in Windows.
-With these programs, the metadata can be maintained, as well as fine Playlists could be created, which are then processed by gPlayer.
+With these programs, the metadata can be maintained, as well as fine Playlists could be created, which are then processed by dacapo.
 With MP3Tag or easytag [4] you can easily put the images in the files.
 For the ReplayGain analysis/storage I recommend RGain [5].